yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 -   An automated build is triggered with each commit of code.

-## Exercise 4: Create Visual Studio Team Services release pipeline
+## Exercise 4: Create Azure DevOps release pipeline

 Duration: 30 Minutes

-In this exercise you will create a release pipeline in Visual Studio Team Services that performs automated deployment of build artifacts to Microsoft Azure.
+In this exercise you will create a release pipeline in Azure DevOps that performs automated deployment of build artifacts to Microsoft Azure.
 The release pipeline will deploy to three environments: dev, test, and production.

 #### Tasks to complete